delacruzandrea120222-ux/api-call/README.md

 ---

-# About Laravel
+## About Laravel

-Laravel is a web application framework with expressive and elegant syntax.
-It provides tools and features that make web development faster, easier, and more organized.
+Laravel is a web application framework with expressive, elegant syntax.
+Laravel helps developers build modern and efficient web applications using powerful tools and features.

-## Features of Laravel
+### Features of Laravel

-* Simple and fast routing system
+* Simple and fast routing engine
-* Powerful dependency injection
+* Powerful dependency injection container
 * Database migration support
-* ORM for database management
+* Expressive and intuitive ORM
-* Session and cache handling
+* Session and cache storage
 * Background job processing
 * Real-time event broadcasting

-Laravel helps developers build secure, scalable, and modern web applications efficiently.
+Laravel is accessible, powerful, and provides tools required for large and robust applications.

 ---